siyuan-bruce/siyuan-bruce.github.io/_posts/2024-05-20-Empirical IO Learning Notes.md

 - local markets;

 ## Structure models

+Structure models typically have compoents: 1) a model of consumer behavior or demand; 2) a specification of frims' costs; 3) a static equailibrium model of firms' competition in prices or quantities; 4) a dynamic equilibrium model of firms' competition in prices or quantities; 5) a model of firm entry or exit in a market.

 The parameters of the model are structural in the sense that they describe consumer preferences, production technology, and institutional constraints.